 Osteopathy or sports massage?

 Osteopathy and sports massage are poles apart.
-Sports massage is not a regulated profession, there is no training in musculoskeletal medicine, orthopedic examination, neurological examination or differential diagnosis.
+Sports massage is not a regulated profession, there is no training in musculoskeletal medicine, orthopaedic examination, neurological examination or differential diagnosis.
 Because of this sports massage therapists are not primary healthcare professionals; this means they are not qualified to assess or diagnose, are not required to train and do not need to be insured.

 Sports massage is excellent for relaxing muscles, muscle sprains and for maintaining healthy muscles when they are being stressed regularly.
 Sports massage was developed to help maintain athletic performance, osteopathy and physiotherapy is there to assess and treat injury.
 If you have pain or difficulty moving, an osteopathic assessment will be the most appropriate option.
 If you want to improve sporting performance, visit the Enfield Sports Massage clinic.